and welcome to the second part of our look at werden.

 Maybe English speaker were just incredibly optimistic about achieving whatever they wanted and so will changed from expressing intentions into expressing the future .

 - Thomas will become bald because his dad is too.

 Today, the intention-part has almost disappeared…. just like Thomas’ dad’s hair.
-But if you really look closely you can find some left overs… of the old intentional-will I mean.
+But if you really look closely you can find some left overs of the old intentional-will.

-By the way… the shift of will is the reason why English, unlike German or French or Spanish, does NOT have a modal verb that expresses desire anymore.
+By the way… the shift of will from intention to helper is the reason why English, unlike German or French or Spanish, does NOT have a modal verb that expresses desire anymore.
 English uses to want for that but this is NOT a modal verb in English.

-In German, they came up with a different way to express future grammatically.
-They didn’t change their version of will (wollen).
-Instead they used werden to do the job… the word didn’t even have to give up its “normal” meaning.
+Now, in German, they didn’t change their version of will (wollen).
+Instead they used werden to do the job of expressing future.
+And unlike the English will, werden didn’t even have to give up its “normal” meaning.
 Both functions exist side by side.

 - I become tired.